ewaldc/My-Book-Live/kernel/precompiled/README.md

 ## Which kernel to take ? ##

 All kernels listed below here have survived a 96-hours torture test.
 Other kernels posted versions are not fully validated (yet).
-Anyhow, none of them are officially supported, so this is __always on your own risk__.
+Anyhow, none of them are officially supported, so this is __always at your own risk__.

 ## Validated kernels ##
 * 4.9.77: this kernel is part of the posted Debian Jessie 8.11 image and extremely stable